LeonardoTemperanza/RyuCompiler/readme.md

 # Ryu Programming Language

-**Warning:** The project only works on Windows at the moment, though it will be supported eventually.
+**Warning:** The project only works on Windows at the moment, though other platforms will be supported eventually.

 **Warning:** This project is still in development and is not yet fully usable (if not for small toy projects).
 It's not really meant to be fully-fledged and compete with other programming languages right now.
 It was originally meant to be a valuable learning experience for me, and hopefully others could learn from this too.